 Both these cases confirm that companies contemplating a share acquisition or disposal should be able to recover V.A.T. incurred on fees if they can show an intention to make taxable supplies.
 The discussion contained in the B.A.A. decision suggests that, possibly, this may be achieved by the acquiring entity showing an intention to supply taxable services to the target upon completion of the takeover.
 For example, it could supply management services in return for a fee.
 The intention to make taxable supplies may also be established where the acquirer is grouped for V.A.T. purposes with the target after completion of the takeover and clear evidence exists in the lead-up to the transaction that an intention to group exists.
-In July 2015, in the joint cases of Larentia and Minerva, the C.J.E.U. held that a holding company that actively manages its subsidiaries should be carrying out an economic activity for
+In July 2015, in the joint cases of Larentia and Minerva,6 the C.J.E.U. held that a holding company that actively manages its subsidiaries should be carrying out an economic activity for V.A.T. purposes.
+In principle, this decision recognizes that holding companies may recover V.A.T. on advisor's fees and other costs relating to a corporate takeover, where those costs have a "direct and immediate link" with the holding company's economic activities.

-Skatteverket v AB SKF, Case C-29/08, [2009] E.C.R.
+5 Skatteverket v.
+AB SKF, Case C-29/08, [2009] E.C.R.
 I-10413.